deehuck/dotfiles/README.md

 curl http://88.99.137.36/dhuck/dotfiles/raw/master/install/deb-install.sh | sh
 ```

+Note: The Debian/Ubuntu scripts will also install slurm, htop, and irssi.
+These will make you a better human.

-If you already have the requirements installed you can use the following commands to install and link your resource files
+If you already have the requirements installed you can use the following commands to install and link your resource files.

 ### OSX